Scaling and Universality in the Temporal Occurrence of Repeating FRBs: Discussion

 \section{Discussion}

-It is worth noting that solar flares also share the same scaling feature of waiting time distribution, which is independent of the intensity threshold\cite{Baiesi} for the whole phase of the solar cycle.
-At solar maximum, the parameter $\gamma \simeq 2.83$, which is in approximately agreement with the FRB121102 ($\gamma \simeq 3.009$).
-At solar minimum the parameter $\gamma \simeq 1.51$ is well described by the distribution of laminar phase in the context of marginal behavior in on-off intermittency with an exponent $\gamma = 3/2$ \cite{Heagy}.
-In general, intermittency is defined as the occurrence of a signal that randomly switches between regular laminar phases and relatively short irregular bursts.
-For different types of intermittency, the distribution of laminar phase shows various exponents\cite{Schuster}.
-The distribution of laminar phase of Type-II intermittency provide an exponent $\gamma = 2$, which is also in approximately agreement with the waiting time distribution parameter $\gamma \simeq 2.311$ for FRB20201124A.
+Solar flares display a comparable scaling characteristic in their waiting time distribution, which is independent of the intensity threshold throughout the solar cycle \citep{Baiesi}.
+During the solar maximum, the parameter $\gamma \simeq 2.83$.
+In contrast, during solar minimum, $\gamma \simeq 1.51$, which supports well the distribution observed in the laminar phase of marginal behavior in on-off intermittency, a model with an exponent of $\gamma = 3/2$ \citep{Heagy}.
+Different types of intermittency, as discussed by Schuster \citep{Schuster}, show varying exponents in the distribution of the laminar phase.
+For Type-II intermittency, the exponent is $\gamma = 2$, similar to the waiting time distribution parameter $\gamma \simeq 2.22$ observed for FRB 121102 and $\gamma \simeq 2.40$ for FRB 20201124A(A).